ember-learn/ember-blog/content/the-ember-times-issue-186.md

 For background, [GraphQL](https://graphql.org/) is a query language for APIs and a runtime for fulfilling those queries with your existing data.
 [Apollo Client](https://www.apollographql.com/docs/react/) is a popular declarative data fetching library for GraphQL.
 Glimmer Apollo uses the concept of [Resources](https://www.pzuraq.com/introducing-use/) to enable the integration of Glimmer's autotracking system with Apollo Client.
 The library is also reactive: queries are automatically re-executed when arguments change.
 The UI reflects any changes when cache data is updated.

 Glimmer Apollo is written in TypeScript, allowing APIs to specify the shape of the result data and variables.
 TypeScript also has friendly IntelliSense while coding.
-Glimmer Apollo is also an **Embroider native addon** (v2) and uses FastBoot (server-side rendering). 💯
+Glimmer Apollo is also an **Embroider native addon** (v2) and integrates with FastBoot (server-side rendering). 💯

 ---